 The Next Step

-With the API now available and some apps starting to appear, attention can turn to the next stage.
+When the API now available and some apps started to appear, attention turned to the next stage.
 When making their original announcement, Apple and Google said that “Bluetooth-based contact tracing platform by building this functionality into the underlying platforms.”

 Apple Supporting COVID-19 Research

 Apple awarded $10 million from its Advanced Manufacturing Fund to COPAN Diagnostics.
-The company also designed, tested, and distributed almost 10 million face shields and sourced over 30 million face masks for healthcare professionals.
+The company initially designed, tested, and distributed almost 10 million face shields and sourced over 30 million face masks for healthcare professionals.
 In February 2021, it was revealed that Apple and COPAN staff had combined to increase COVID-19 test production. the teams opened a brand-new facility and medical supply chain, with 15 million sample collection kits shipped across the U.S.